@squawk

 • query(AirspaceQuery) - returns features containing the given position and altitude, via a ray casting point-in-polygon test combined with a vertical floor/ceiling comparison.

-• byAirport(identifier, types?) - returns every feature whose identifier matches (case-insensitive).
+• byAirport(identifier, types?) - returns every non-ARTCC feature whose identifier matches (case-insensitive).
 For Class B/C/D/E2 this groups all sectors of the airspace around a given airport regardless of the point of interest.

 All matching features are returned as AirspaceFeature objects (from @squawk/types), including the full polygon boundary coordinates.